vihsiao/cse15l-lab-reports/labreport-week3.md

 ![](updatedlist.png)

-When you add the path `add?s=valorant` to the localhost, it calls the if statement looking for the keyword `add`, so it will get the part after the `=` and add it to the list
+When you add the path `add?s=` to the localhost, it calls the if statement looking for the keyword `add`, so it will get the part after the `=` and add it to the list

 ```
 else if (url.getPath().contains("/add")) {